lavinigam-gcp/build-with-adk/ad-campaign-agent/DEMO_GUIDE.md

 5. **Show the handoff**: Point out when the coordinator delegates to specialized agents.

 6. **Highlight the data**: All mock metrics are realistic with 90 days of history per campaign.

+7. **Video properties are auto-extracted**: Every video is automatically analyzed after generation to extract mood, energy, style, and 25+ other properties.
+Show this by asking "Get video properties for ad X" after generating.

+8. **Property-controlled generation**: Demonstrate fine-grained control by requesting specific mood (quirky, warm, bold), energy (calm, dynamic), colors (warm, cool), and lighting (dramatic, natural).
+The system builds templated prompts from these properties.